-Madison Blue is a first magnitude spring located on the west side of the Withlacoochee River approximately 12 miles upstream from its confluence with the Suwannee River.
+Madison Blue is a first-magnitude spring located on the west side of the Withlacoochee River 12 miles upstream from its confluence with the Suwannee River.

 The Withlacoochee River, whose course forms the boundary between Madison and Hamilton counties, is one of the relatively few alluvial streams in Florida, most of which occur in the Panhandle.
-“Alluvial” refers to the make up of the river, consisting of mobile sediment and soil.
-These rivers are self-formed, their shape being dependent on the magnitude and frequency of flooding that occurs.
+Alluvial refers to the makeup of the river, which consists of mobile sediment and soil.
+These rivers are self-formed, and their shape is dependent on the magnitude and frequency of flooding that occurs.